 4.27.
-Trailers are permitted to be used with a licensed vehicle as long as they have been tested by the approved garage and found to be suitable in line with the FTA National Standards or any subsequent National Standards issued by the DfT.
+Trailers are permitted to be used with a licensed vehicle as long as they have been tested by the Council's mechanics and found to be suitable in line with the FTA National Standards21 or any subsequent National Standards issued by the DfT.